-Recognising that we have an amazing nature area in the school grounds and all learn in different ways (and not just in the classroom), three members of staff have recently completed their Forest School training allowing us to proudly put Forest School sessions on the timetable from September 2017.
+Recognising that we have an amazing nature area in the school grounds and all learn in different ways, and not just in the classroom, staff completed their Forest School training allowing us to proudly put Forest School sessions on the timetable from September 2017.

-Forest School will be held weekly for each year group, alternating for each class.
-Sessions will take place in the nature area and will offer the children opportunities to learn about their environment, allow them to take supported risks and give a more holistic approach to learning.
+Forest School sessions are held weekly for each year group, alternating for each class.
+Sessions take place in the nature area and offer the children amazing opportunities to learn about their environment, allow them to take supported risks and give a more holistic approach to learning.

 To enjoy the experience it is important that the children are wearing the correct protective clothing.
-Therefore we ask as of September as part of the school uniform the children have in school waterproof trousers, waterproof coat and wellies are now on the uniform list.
+Waterproof trousers, a waterproof coat and wellies are now on the uniform list.
 These are kept in school, as with PE kits.

 For more information about Forest School please read our school policy below and explore the following website - www.forestschoolassociation.org